coreboot/coreboot/Documentation/northbridge/intel/sandybridge/nri_freq.md

 * 1.5V operating voltage
 * The channel's installed DIMM count doesn't exceed the XMP coded limit

-In case the XMP profile doesn't fullfill those limits, the regular SPD will be used.
+In case the XMP profile doesn't fulfill those limits, the regular SPD will be used.
 > **Note:** XMP Profiles are supported since coreboot 4.4.